directdemocracy-vote/doc/README.md

 - A deadline for the publication of results.
 It should be published on the internet, so that everyone can see it.

-### Public votes

-A public vote is simply the content of a referendum and the choise of an answer signed by a citizen.
-A public vote should be published on the internet so that everyone can see it.
-Thefore public votes are not anonymous.

-### Results

-Any organization can publish results by counting the votes published on the internet.
-The organization should filter out votes coming from citizens with a too low trust level.
-Such results can be checked by anyone.

-## Anonymous voting

-This more complex system is similar to the public voting system.
-It guarantees the anonymity and verifiability of votes, but relies on an extra trusted component: the anonymizers.

 ### Anonymizers

 When a citizen wants to vote, she generate a new pair of private and public key specifically for this referendum.